Training Academy

 One of the highlights of this phase is the launch of our brand-new Training Academy, designed to equip Portugal’s research and entrepreneurial community, as well as industry professionals, through impactful training initiatives.
 These include certificate-awarding courses, bootcamps, and professional master’s programs in the Program’s flagship areas, tailored by UT Austin faculty or organized in conjunction with Portugal-based experts.

-For a fresh start, we have several standout training offers, spanning from Advanced Computing to Clean Energy, Nanotechnologies and Space-Earth Technologies, scheduled for 2025.
+For a fresh start, we have several standout training offers, spanning from Advanced Computing to Clean Energy, Nanotechnologies and Space-Earth Technologies, scheduled across the current and upcoming academic years.
 Browse below to learn more and subscribe to our newsletter to stay up-to-date.

 Learn the real journey of entrepreneurship – from those who’ve lived it.